joshlgrossman/lil-libs/module.js/examples.md

     }

 When these files are put on a page (in any order, so long as `module.js` comes before all of them), the console will log 'Hello World'

+Modules can also be defined with a name string and a function definition.
+Returning a value from the function is equivalent to exporting it with `module.exports`.
+This makes adding module support to an existing library easy, just add a module definition at the top of the library:

+    module('template', function(){ return template });